ada-code-review/review-app/README.md

 - Currently, `fetchFromFirebase` is hardcoded to only look up data from the /grades/ table.
 Ideally this should be refactored so that it is generic, so that it could be used to retrieve/store other data in Firebase.
 - The list of PRs is pulled from a hardcoded list of orgs (see `constants.ts`).
 This list will need to be updated every time a new Ada cohort is added.
 - To determine whether a user is an instructor or a volunteer, we need to check if they're a member of a "volunteer" or "instructor" team ID in a specific hardcoded org.
 Right now, the app is using test values (see `constants.ts`), but it should be updated to use an Ada org of your choice.
 You'll need to use the GitHub API to retrieve the IDs of the volunteer/instructor teams once they've been set up (note that this endpoint is admininistrator-only).
-- [ALL CONTRIBUTORS: PLS REVIEW TODOs AND ADD HERE OR REMOVE]

 ## Additional information
 - [Trello board](https://trello.com/c/T5brtgAI/17-feedback-submission-v2-checker)